 The Launcher enables the Supervisor to update itself without shutting down or re-parenting the services that the Supervisor is supervising.
 The Launcher is versioned separately from the Supervisor and should be updated very infrequently since an update of the Launcher could require a system restart if it is running as process 1.

-A plan is a set of files that describe how to build a Habitat package.
+A plan is a set of files that describe how to build a Chef Habitat package.
 At the heart of the plan is a configurable script named

 plan.sh for Linux and